Adrian Garcia Marquez: Career

+Garcia Marquez graduated from Southwest Senior High School and San Diego City College.

-Before the joining the 16 time NBA champions and the 3 time MLS champs, the South Chula Vista and Tijuana product was a sports anchor and reporter for the Univision Network as well as the local affiliate in Los Angeles, KMEX.
+A native of South Chula Vista and Tijuana, he worked as a sports anchor and reporter for the Univision Network as well as the local affiliate in Los Angeles, KMEX.
 Prior to being with the Spanish television giant, Adrian was an announcer with Top Rank Boxing, Fox Deportes, and the San Diego Chargers Radio Network.
 He also called games for the Los Angeles Dodgers on Time Warner Cable, the Los Angeles Angels of Anaheim on KWKW 1330 ESPN Deportes Radio, and USC Football on Univision Radio.

-He joined Top Rank Boxing in 2009 as the blow by blow announcer alongside analyst and ex champ Raúl Márquez on Azteca América.
+He joined Top Rank Boxing in 2009 as the blow-by-blow announcer alongside analyst and ex-champ Raúl Márquez on Azteca América.
 In 2010, the tandem became the lead talent for Top Rank's highly rated boxing show, 'Top Rank Live', on Fox Deportes and Azteca America.
 Hall of Fame boxing promoter, Bob Arum called Adrian, "One of the best young sportscasters in America."

-At Fox Deportes, from 2005–2010, Garcia Marquez was the play-by-play announcer for Major League Baseball calling all regular season games of the week, the MLB All-Star Game, American League Championship Series, National League Championship Series and World Series.
+At Fox Deportes, from 2005 to 2010, Garcia Marquez was the play-by-play announcer for Major League Baseball calling all regular season games of the week, the MLB All-Star Game, American League Championship Series, National League Championship Series and World Series.
 The former collegiate baseball player also served as studio host for 'Beisbol en Fox' and was the lead announcer on a team that includes former Major Leaguers Jose Tolentino, Carlos Hernández, Chicago White Sox manager Ozzie Guillén, and Manny Mota, as well as current manager of the Cleveland Indians, Manny Acta.

 Garcia Marquez, also called soccer action for Copa Libertadores and Copa Sudamericana, and hosted the NFL show, "Impacto NFL" for the international network.

-The San Diego native became the analyst for the San Diego Chargers Radio Network in Spanish on Pulsar 107.3 FM in 2008, where he also hosted and produced the pre and post game shows.
+The San Diego native became the analyst for the San Diego Chargers Radio Network in Spanish on Pulsar 107.3 FM in 2008, where he also hosted and produced the pre and post-game shows.
 That same year Adrian was a reporter for 710 ESPN Radio in Los Angeles.

 The 2007 MLB season marked the debut of Adrian Garcia as a reporter for the Los Angeles Dodgers on Fox Sports West.

 Adrian contributed to "Dodgers Live" alongside hosts Patrick O'Neal, Kevin Kennedy, and Steve Lyons.
-On Dodgers game telecasts live, Garcia provided post game player interviews while also reporting on Dodger on-and-off the field developments.
-Garcia uses his bilingual talents, to provide Spanish-speaking players with familiarity and comfort in sharing personal game experiences and perspective.
-Garcia is a rarity in this business, a talent that can announce games, anchor shows, write columns, and report fluently in Spanish as well as English.
+On Dodgers game telecasts live, Garcia provided post-game player interviews while also reporting on Dodger on-and-off the field developments.
+Garcia is bilingual.
 Garcia also joined 710 ESPN Radio in 2007 where he served as reporter and guest host.